 In Mongolia, the likelihood of being education-poor increases if women and girls identify with ethnic minorities, religious minorities and live in a poor household.
 These factors compound to create substantially deprived groups of women.
 The most disadvantaged group for this indicator is the poorest rural Kazakh women - who belong to an ethnic minority group.
 They are nearly 370 times as likely as the richest urban Khalkh women to be education-poor.
-If the same analytical exercise is repeated for other indicators, such as proportion of women and girls who live in overcrowded households and the proportion of women who lack access to clean cooking fuels, it becomes clear that the poorest rural Kazakh women lag behind across numerous development outcomes, and therefore are multiply deprived.
+If the same analytical exercise is repeated for other indicators, such as the proportion of women and girls who live in overcrowded households and the proportion of women lag behind across numerous development outcomes, and therefore are multiply deprived.

-The tendency of deprivations to cluster implies a need to assess deprivations through a multidimensional lens, whereby women and girls facing intersecting forms of discrimination, which are traditionally invisible in aggregated statistics, can be made visible4.
+The tendency of deprivations to cluster implies a need to assess deprivations through a multidimensional lens, whereby women and girls facing intersecting forms of discrimination, which are traditionally invisible in aggregated statistics, can be made visible.